Nidhiverma04/ADA/README.md

              - `C10 = Q + S`
              - `C11 = P + R - Q + U`
           8. Merge the submatrices to form the final result matrix `C`.
           9. Display the result of Strassen's Matrix Multiplication and compare it with Standard Matrix Multiplication for verification.
           10. Stop

 OUTPUT :    Input - Enter size: 4                                             Output - Strassen's Matrix Multiplication Result:
                                                                                        82 56 49 19
                                                                                        127 65 154 140
                                                                                        83 35 184 176
                                                                                        94 64 47 16

                                                                                        Standard Matrix Multiplication Result:
                                                                                        82 56 49 19
                                                                                        127 65 154 140
                                                                                        83 35 184 176
                                                                                        94 64 47 16

 TIME COMPLEXITY : O(n ^ log 7) => O(n ^ 2.81)

 SPACE COMPLEXITY : O(n²)
-                    - Recursive stack space for partitioning: \(O(\log n)\)
+                    - Recursive stack space for partitioning: (O(log n))
                     - Space for intermediate matrices:  O(n²)

+QUES 4 ->
+AIM : To find the median of an unsorted array in O(n) time.
+WORKING :   1.
+Start
+            2. If the array has only one element, return it as the median.
+            3. If the array has an odd length, find the element at the `(n/2)` index using Quickselect.
+            4. If the array has an even length, find the elements at `(n/2 - 1)` and `(n/2)` indices and calculate their average.
+            5. Use the Quickselect function:
+               - Choose a random pivot.
+               - Partition the array such that elements less than the pivot are on the left and greater on the right.
+               - Recursively search in the required half of the array.
+            6. Stop

+OUTPUT:    Input - Enter size : 8                                               Output - 97, 24, 27, 8, 99, 26, 8, 91
+                                                                                         Median: 26.5

+TIME COMPLEXITY : O(n)- best/ average
+                  O(n²) - worst

+SPACE COMPLEXITY : O(1)

 LAB-6(20 March 2025)
 ----------------------
 QUES 1 ->
 AIM : Write a program to implement Kruskal's Algorithm for finding the Minimum Spanning Tree (MST) of a connected, weighted, and undirected graph using the Union-Find method.
 WORKING : 1.
 Start
           2. Input the number of vertices `n` and edges `e`.
           3. Create an edge list where each edge has a source, destination, and weight.